GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Rusher
 - tries to get close to use his deadly shotgun
-- ignores grenades and stinger hives
+- ignores grenades and Stinger Hives
 - elites will throw a flashbang grenade when getting close, which can potentially blind them and other nearby enemies
 - has the lowest amount of HP of all archetypes